Iowa Democrats announce ‘minor correction’ to caucus results

 On Wednesday afternoon, the state Democratic Party said it would still have to amend the results of Monday night’s caucus.

-“There will be a minor correction to the last batch of results and we will be pushing an update momentarily,’ the Iowa Democratic Party wrote on its official Twitter account.
+“There will be a minor correction to the last batch of results and we will be pushing an update momentarily,” the Iowa Democratic Party wrote on its official Twitter account.

 With 75% of precincts reporting Wednesday afternoon, former Mayor Pete Buttigieg of South Bend, Indiana, had a narrow lead over socialist Sen. Bernie Sanders of Vermont.